mongodb/specifications/source/change-streams/change-streams.md

   operationDescription: Optional<Document>

   /**
-   * Only present for ops of type ‘insert’, ‘update’, ‘replace’, and
+   * Only present for ops of type "insert", "update", "replace", and
-   * ‘delete’.
+   * "delete".
    *
    * For unsharded collections this contains a single field, _id, with the
    * value of the _id of the document updated.
 For sharded collections,
    * this will contain all the components of the shard key in order,
-   * followed by the _id if the _id isn’t part of the shard key.
+   * followed by the _id if the _id isn"t part of the shard key.
    */
   documentKey: Optional<Document>;

   /**
-   * Only present for ops of type ‘update’.
+   * Only present for ops of type "update".
    */
   updateDescription: Optional<UpdateDescription>;